ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 #### Types of file systems

-- <a href="https://os.mbed.com/docs/v5.7/reference/littlefilesystem.html" target="_blank">**LittleFileSystem**</a> - The little file system (LittleFS) is a fail-safe file system we designed for embedded systems, specifically for microcontrollers that use flash storage.
+- [**LittleFileSystem**](https://os.mbed.com/docs/v5.7/reference/littlefilesystem.html) - The little file system (LittleFS) is a fail-safe file system we designed for embedded systems, specifically for microcontrollers that use flash storage.

   - **Bounded RAM/ROM** - This file system works with a limited amount of memory.
 It avoids recursion and limits dynamic memory to configurable buffers.